itsraval/passwordManager/README.md

 # passwordManager
-Local password Manager.
-Just command line... for now :)
+Local Password Manager.
+Just command line interface... for now :)

 You can save as many accounts as you want (based on your local storage).
+An account is made by
+* site name
+* url
+* user
+* email
+* password
+or just by some of them.
+All data will only be saved on local store in "C:\passwordManager"

 # Cryptography
+This program uses SHA256 to store user and password to login in the app.
+This program uses AES to encrypt every stored password.
 * SHA256
 * AES